• Skip to primary navigation

 • Eyes are shiny jet black, and the beak is dark in color.

-Australorp Breed Characteristics
+Australorp Chickens Characteristics

 The standard perch area of 8 inches may be too tight for these large birds.